realDirtyDan/pcf-healthwatch-alert-updater/README.md

 ## Usage

-*CAUTION* - do not forget to target UAA and fetch token.
+*NOTICE* - do not forget to target UAA and fetch token.

 ```
 Usage: hw-alert-update.sh [OPTION]...